Bluetooth and WiFi Dataset for Real World RF Fingerprinting of Commercial Devices: Setup of IoT Devices: Dataset Construction

 WiFi channel 8 was chosen because the center frequency (2447 MHz) is near the center of the 2.4 GHz ISM band.
 The beacon interval is the lowest possible value at 15 milliseconds.
 This will produce a periodic signal at center frequency 2447 MHz with a transmit frequency of 66.67 signals per second.

 Moreover, \emph{dnsmasq} is required on the emitting device to properly create an access point. dnsmasq provides services needed by the access point such as DNS caching, DHCP server handling, and router advertisement.
 The router advertisement messages are the backbone of the WiFi beacon messages. the dnsmasq is configured in config file \emph{/etc/dnsmasq.conf}.
 Fields required in \textit{dnsmasq.conf} are the wireless interface, the router IP address, and a range of IP addresses to be used by the DHCP server.
-The dnsmasq.conf file used by the Raspberry Pis is shown in Listing \ref{lst:conf}.
 This file is identical for the Laptops except the wireless interface is changed to the laptops' wireless interface.

 Additionally, \emph{dhcpcd} is used to give the emitter device a static IP address.
 The static IP address is required by the DHCP client configured in dnsmasq.conf.
 The dhcpcd is configured in a config file \emph{/etc/dhcpcd.conf}.
-A few lines were added to the default dhcpcd.conf file to give a static IP address to the wireless interface.
-This section for the Raspberry Pi is shown in Listing \ref{lst:conf}.
+A few lines were added to the default \textit{dhcpcd.conf} file to give a static IP address to the wireless interface.

 These configuration lines specify the network interface \textit{wlan} shall use static IP address - 192.168.4.1 - which is the same value specified in the dnsmasq config file.
 The line \textit{nohook wpa\_supplicant} disables the WPA supplicant service.
 WPA supplicant must be disabled to configure the emitter as a WAP.